Brad Lambert (American football): Purdue

 Lambert was hired as a co-defensive coordinator and linebackers coach at Purdue in 2021.

 Wake Forest (second stint)

 In 2022 Lambert returned to Wake Forest, replacing Lyle Hemphill as the team’s defensive coordinator.
 Following the 2024 season, newly hired head coach Jake Dickert did not retain Lambert.

+Marshall (third stint)

+After the 2025 season, Lambert returned to Marshall as defensive coordinator under head coach, Tony Gibson.

 Personal

 Lambert is married and has three children.